AvinandanBose/JavaNetworking/README.md

 Utility routine to check if the multicast address has global scope.

-Destination Address: It can be Unicast, MultiCast or BroadCast.

 Multicast: In a Multicast Transmission,
   All stations recieves the frame, the stations that are members of the group keeps and handles the frame.